 Both Connie and John plan to write articles on their respective work for submission to the Journal of Biocommunication or other publications.
 We congratulate both as the recipients of EFFE Grants for 2020.
 Click here for further information on the Endowment Fund for Education (EFFE) Grant application and guidelines.

 In 2019 two BIOCOMM grants were awarded to BCA members Charles Hedgcock, RBP, FBPA and Gale Spring, FBPA to present at BIOCOMM 2019.
 Gale produced a photomacrography publication for the BIOCOMM 2019 Photomacrography Workshop.
-Charles has written an article on the interesting collaborative collective of 6 artists and 6 scientists this can be read in the summer 2019 edition of BCA news.
+Charles has written an article on the interesting collaborative collective of 6 artists and 6 scientists.

 Gale Spring FBPA also received an EFFE grant to continue work on updating the photomacrography publication to include newer digital techniques such as focus stacking.
 This will be available to workshop participants and BCA members in 2020.